VictorDuranEM/cs50_project/README.md

 1. Install the required packages using `pip install -r requirements.txt`.
 2. Create the database using `sqlite3 karaoke.db`.
 3. While inside the sqlite3 prompt, create the tables described in `schema.sql`.
-4. Still inside the sqlite3 prompt, run the following: `.headers on` and `.mode column` to make the output of the queries compatible with the application.
-5. Run the application using `flask run --debug`.
+4. Run the application using `flask run --debug`.

 ## How to Use the Application